RakhithJK/BishopFox-sliver-wiki/DNS-C2.md

 This does result in some overhead, and we must account for this as part of the bytes-per-query math.

-Since each message contains ordering and size data the server can now receive any part of the message in any order and sort/reconstruct the original message.
+Since each message contains ordering and size data the server can now receive any part of the message in any order and sort/reconstruct the original message once all the pieces have been received.